 Question 18: I am planning on entering a university-sponsored internship program that requires attending university classes every other semester, including summer session.
 The total semesters of classes attended will still equal eight.
 Can I apply my Scholarship to the summer session since it is designed as part of the program?

 Answer: No – The Scholarship is for eight consecutive fall and spring undergraduate semesters only and the Scholarship will be applied only during the university attended fall and spring semesters not to be extended beyond the original award dates.

-Question 19: I am planning on entering a degree program, such as Pharmacy, that requires more than four years to complete.
+Question 19: I am planning on entering a degree program, such as Pharmacy or Architecture, that requires more than four years to complete.
 Can my Scholarship be used for the entire program?

 Answer: No – The Scholarship is for eight consecutive fall and spring undergraduate semesters only and the Scholarship will conclude at that time.

 Question 20: Will I lose my Scholarship if I am unable to complete the semester due to an accident/illness/problem?

 Answer: The Scholarship can be temporarily suspended due to circumstances beyond a student’s control.
 Each request is considered on a case-to-case basis and must be received in writing.
 It is strongly advised to notify the Foundation as soon as possible with detailed information upon encountering the issue.

 Question 21: Can I transfer my Scholarship to another university within the Scholarship Program?

 Answer: Each request for a university transfer of a Scholarship is considered on a case-to-case basis.
 The request must be received in writing for the Foundation’s consideration.
 Requests for universities outside the scholarship program will not be considered.

 Additional questions can be directed to email@example.com or 219-836-1100.